alexandrtovmach/fighting/README.md

 5. After ending fight check the "Final statistic"

 Crossbrowsering not guaranted!

-Tested only on: Google Chrome
+Tested only on Google Chrome and only Full Screen